 In Gatineau, drinking water distributed through the water supply system is of excellent quality, surpassing the Government of Quebec's requirements under the Regulation respecting the quality of drinking water.

 Gatineau does not have any lead watermains in its territory.
-However, there are somewhere between 2,000 and 4,000 houses that were built before 1960 which have lead service lines.
+Based on analysis over the past few years, we estimate that approximately 1,600 homes, built before 1970, have lead service lines.
 The service lines connecting those houses to the municipal mains, and their plumbing are entirely or partly lead.
 When lead comes in contact with water, it dissolves.
 Thus, the water in those houses may contain higher concentrations of lead.

 Gatineau samples drinking water as set out in the Government of Quebec's Guide d'évaluation et d'intervention relatif au suivi de plomb et de cuivre dans l'eau potable.
 Sampling is done every year, between July 1 and October 1, in accordance with the Regulation.